Nikhil6765/Nikhil6765/README.md

 - 📫 How to reach me **nikhilsondhiya2221@gmail.com**

-- ⚡ Fun fact **The Brighter the light, the darker the shadow falls**
+- ⚡ Fun fact **The Brighter the light, the Darker the shadow falls**

 <h3 align="left">Connect with me:</h3>
 <p align="left">